MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_3-convert-code-between-programming-languages.md

 Each of the chat interfaces (Chat view, Quick Chat window, and inline chat) can be used to convert code between programming languages.
 Your choice of chat interface depends on your preference and the complexity of the code that you want to convert.

-## Convert code between programming languages by using the Chat view

 Suppose you're just getting started on the `QuarterlyIncomeReport` project.
 You discuss the project goals with a colleague.
 They mention that they have a Python file that could provide some of the features that you're looking for.
 They point you the repository for the Python code.
 You decide to open the Python code project in Visual Studio Code and use the Chat view to convert the Python code to C#.

+## Convert code between programming languages by using the Chat view

-1. Open the SamplePython project.
+1. Open the **APL2007M3Python** project folder in Visual Studio Code.

     This project contains a Python version of the `QuarterlyIncomeReport` project that you've worked on during this module.
 You can have GitHub Copilot explain the code to you using the Chat view or Explain This smart action.